Pay-by-link, otherwise known as ‘request to pay’, is an interwoven form of e-commerce known as contextual commerce.

 The most common form of pay-by-link is pay-by-text.
 Used by pay-later schemes or food delivery services; links sent via SMS will send the customer to a hosted payment page.
-SMS links are also commonly used across hospitality scenarios where the customer is asked to confirm their appointment or booking - wherein doing so, the merchant will be able to charge them after the fact.
+SMS links are also commonly used across hospitality scenarios where the customer is asked to confirm their appointment or booking - whereby doing so - the merchant will be able to charge them after the fact.

-The future is bright for this adaptations of this scenario, as a couple make their reservation for a meal online -filling in their in billing information at the same time - where they go on to enjoy their meal and simply have to confirm their payment via sms after the fact.
+The future is bright for adaptations of this scenario - as a couple make their reservation for a meal online -filling in their billing information at the same time - they go on to enjoy their meal and simply have to confirm their payment via SMS after the fact.

-Or your customer is at the hair salon; having frequented it often, their billing information is already on record.
-They leave the salon, only having to confirm the amount they want to pay by link.
+Or, your customer is at the hair salon; having frequented it often, their billing information is already on record.
+They leave the salon, only having to confirm the amount they want to pay via link.

 Working similarly to SMS, as 45% of people open ‘abandoned cart emails’, payment links are also commonly used to convert abandoned carts across e-commerce.
 Using the link, the customer can be taken directly to the checkout via their email; sometimes with a discount incentive to reduce a global cart abandonment rate of more than 75% across all devices.
 Other use cases include digital invoicing as the number of B2C invoices is set to grow to 27.7 billion by 2024.